moadabdou/cProjectPurchasingManagement-master/README.md

 # to do : next  week
- - adding cancel operation for  sales
- - finishing up  the **add new sale** section :  [done]
-    > calculing the  total  cost  and  send it  back to the client
-    > saving  the new data to the data files
- - setting up  the admin controle panel
+ - starting up  the  admin  dashboard